 TouchDesigner CHOP Tongue Twisters

 TouchDesigner is one of the most powerful softwares around in the field of interactive technology and immersive media.
 The amount of different inputs and outputs that TouchDesigner can handle is out of this world.
 But that doesn’t mean all of it comes easily, especially if you’re coming from other software packages or programming languages.
 You might find yourself more frustrated than fulfilled.
 Don’t give up!
 A little bit of perseverance and a little bit of familiarity with TouchDesigner idiosyncrasies will take you a long way.
-In this post, I wanted to talk about one specific concept that seem to trip up everyone from beginners to pros: CHOP Data/Shuffling.
+In this post, I wanted to talk about one specific concept in TouchDesigner that seems to trip up everyone from beginners to pros: CHOP Data/Shuffling.
 Let’s dive in!

 If you’ve worked with higher skilled TouchDesigner developers, you might have seen them do really complicated looking things with a technique called “shuffling.”
 Most of the time this is done with the Shuffle CHOP, but we’re going to go a little deeper than just using the Shuffle CHOP.
 Before we get to shuffling, the important thing to understand is the data structure of CHOPs.
 New users of TouchDesigner become accustomed to what a typical CHOP looks like: